Kapiniškiai

 Kapiniškiai is an ethnographic village in Lithuania.
 It is located in the Dzūkija National Park south-west of Marcinkonys.
 According to the 2001 census, it had 54 residents.

 Kapiniškiai village is located c.
 25 km from Druskininkai, 10 km from Marcinkonys, 2 km from Margionys (the nearest settlement).

+Etymology

+The name Kapiniškiai comes from words kapai, kapinės 'a cemetery'.
+There is not only a cemetery but also ancient burial mounds around the village.